J-Ramalho/industRial/docs/4_msa.md

 <img src="4_msa_files/figure-html/fig-juicebiasplot-1.png" width="100%" style="display: block; margin: auto;" />

-This type of plot is usually called *bias plot* and provides a view of how the difference between the measurements obtained with the new device and the reference device compare allong the measuremen range.
+This type of plot is usually called *bias plot* and provides a view of how the difference between the measurements obtained with the new device and the reference device compare along the measurement range.
 In the plot generated an additional regression line has been introduced with `geom_smooth` from `{ggplot2}`.
 There are several ways to assess the linearity.
-In this case we're going to remain at a visual check only leaving to the Design of Experiments case study a more thourough verification.
+In this case we're going to remain at a visual check only leaving to the Design of Experiments case study a more thorough verification.

 The linear model appears as well adapted in this case.
 The first check is the observation that regression line passes close to the averages of each level of the dry matter factor.
 Nevertheless the slope is rather steep showing a clear increase of the bias (in the negative direction) with the increase in dry matter content.